 - Mechanisms of pain and analgesia, ranging from studies of primary afferents to spinal circuits to central processes involved in nociception

-- Topics in Cognitive Neuroscience, such as studies of attention, face and object perception, motor learning and reward mechanisms
+- Topics in Cognitive Neuroscience (except learning and memory), such as studies of attention, face and object perception, motor learning.

 - Studies of interactions of sensory modalities, such as interactions of auditory and visual systems

 - Cognitive, sensory, or perceptual mechanisms underlying behavioral, mental and aging disorders